dragon-fire-fly/german-idiom-quiz/README.md

 ![Question counter and progress bar bug fixed](documentation/bugs/nextQuestion-fixed.png)

 - Bug 2: `saveHighScore()` function being called twice
 Each time the user entered a name to save their score, the scoreboard was saving each entry twice.
-The source of this bug was found using a debugger to see that the `saveHighScore()` function was being called twice - once from the JS file and once from the HTML file.
+The source of this bug was found using debugger mode to see that the `saveHighScore()` function was being called twice - once from the JS file and once from the HTML file.
 The HTML call was removed and the bug was solved

 ![Saving twice bug](documentation/bugs/highscore-repeat-bug.png)